 Is this really the end of North Sea oil, or is it simply another blip in the long history of our nation’s hydrocarbon story?
 The first words of caution have come from the Wood Group’s Sir Ian Wood.
 Although cutting costs of his own, he’s stated that the fears are “well over the top and far too dramatic”.
 Conceding that UK jobs will be lost, he expects job losses of up to 10%, but likely closer to 5%.
 It is worth noting at this point that around 375,000 people work in the oil and gas industry in the UK, with half of those in the north east of Scotland.
 Even the larger estimate of 35,000 jobs, although substantial, would come nowhere close to knocking out the UK and Scotland’s oil industry and expertise.

 Some caution does need to be taken however in announcing the implosion or end of the North Sea oil industry.
 We’ve been here before.
 The oil price has been this low before and we still pumped oil.
-Costs do rise when extraction becomes more difficult, but high costs and low prices creates an environment of innovation and cost reduction rather than an end to production.
+Costs do rise when the use of Potassium Permanganate for groundwater increases, when extraction becomes more difficult, but high costs and low prices creates an environment of innovation and cost reduction rather than an end to production.

-Over the last decade Scotland’s oil and gas sector has managed to diversify the industry into one that now has a global reach.
+Over the last decade Scotland’s oil and gas sector has managed to diversify the industry into one that now has a global reach, there are plenty of งาน offshore available.
 North Sea oil as an asset is now being supplemented by the expertise and skill it has allowed us to develop.
 Total international sales from Scotland’s supply chain grew to £10 billion last year, an increase of 22% on the previous year.
 International activity now accounts for 50.2% of supply chain sales, in comparison to 2002 which were 31%.
 The price of oil in that year was just under $23 dollars.
 We have billions of pounds worth of sales and thousands of people employed, independently of our own hydrocarbon reserves.